amoghakancharla/Serverless-Pipeline-using-AWS-CDK-and-Lambda-in-Python/gettingstartedwithcdk.md

 ```bash
 aws configure
 ```
 You'll be prompted to enter your AWS Access Key ID, Secret Access Key, default region, and output format.
-For more help on CLI, refer to: `https://docs.aws.amazon.com/pdfs/cli/latest/userguide/aws-cli.pdf#cli-chap-getting-started`
+For more help on CLI, refer to: "https://docs.aws.amazon.com/pdfs/cli/latest/userguide/aws-cli.pdf#cli-chap-getting-started"

 ## STEP 4 : Create a CDK App
 Now, let's create our first CDK app.
 We will use the following command to get started:
 ```bash
 cdk init app --language=python
 ```
-Replace python with your preferred programming language if you prefer a different one (e.g., `typescript`, `javascript`, etc.).
+Replace Python with your preferred programming language if you prefer a different one (e.g., `typescript`, `javascript`, etc.).

 ## STEP 5 : Navigate to your CDK App Directory
 Change your current working directory to the newly created CDK app folder: